Śląsk Wrocław: Stadium

 The Wrocław Stadium is the highest fourth category football (soccer) stadium built for the 2012 UEFA European Football Championship.
 The Stadium is located on aleja Śląska in the western part of the city (Pilczyce district).
 It is the home stadium of the Śląsk Wrocław football team playing in the Polish PKO Ekstraklasa.
 The stadium has a capacity of 42,771 spectators, all seated and all covered.
 The Municipal Stadium in Wroclaw is the largest arena in Ekstraklasa and the third largest in the country (after National Stadium and Silesia Stadium).
 Stadium construction began in April 2009 and was completed in September 2011.
 Stadium opening took place at 10 September 2011 with boxing fight between Tomasz Adamek and Vitali Klitschko for WBC heavyweight title.
-The inaugural football match was held on 10 October 2011, between Śląsk Wrocław and Lechia Gdańsk. Śląsk won 1–0, with Johan Voskamp becoming the first goalscorer on the new stadium.
+The inaugural football match was held on 10 October 2011, between Śląsk Wrocław and Lechia Gdańsk. Śląsk won 1–0, with Johan Voskamp becoming the first goalscorer in the new stadium.